netfoundry/minimal-mistakes/docs/_pages/v2/guide-python.md

 ❯ pip install netfoundry
 ```

+## Docker

+A container image with the latest Python module already installed: `netfoundry/python:latest`

 ## Demo Script

 A sample Python script is provided which uses this module to create a network with a functioning service.